 The origins of the constellation can be traced back all the way to ancient Babylon, when it was known as “the Bison Man” and associated with Shamash, the sun-god.
-In ancient Greece and Rome, the constellation was linked to a race of half-human, half-horse creatures known as centaurs.
-The constellation is thought to depict the noble centaur called Chiron, a wise, high-born creature that mentored many famous heroes in the study of music, medicine, and hunting, including Jason, Theseus, and Heracles.
-Unfortunately, Heracles accidentally shot the centaur with a poisoned arrow but since he was immortal, Chiron could not die from the deadly poison.
+In ancient Greece and Rome, the constellation was linked to a race of half-human, half-horse creatures known as centaurs, with the constellation thought to depict the noble centaur called Chiron, a wise, high-born creature that mentored many famous heroes in the study of music, medicine, and hunting, including Jason, Theseus, and Heracles.
+Unfortunately, Heracles accidentally shot the centaur with a poisoned arrow, but since he was immortal, Chiron could not die from the deadly poison.
 Instead, he suffered terrible agony until Cronus turned his son into a mere moral, thus allowing him to die before placing him in the sky.
 The Centaurus constellation depicts a mythological scene involving three constellations, with Chiron (Centaurus) impaling a wolf (Lupus) on his spear in order to sacrifice it on an altar (Ara) for the gods.

 Notable Deep Sky Objects

-Centaurus A (NGC 5128) is not only the closest radio source to the solar system, it is also the fifth most luminous galaxy in the entire sky with an apparent magnitude of 6.84, despite being located between 10 and 16 million light years away at the centre of the Centaurus A subgroup of the very big Centaurus A/ M83 Group of Galaxies.
+– Centaurus A (NGC 5128) is not only the closest radio source to the solar system, it is also the fifth most luminous galaxy in the entire sky with an apparent magnitude of 6.84, despite being located between 10 and 16 million light years away at the centre of the Centaurus A subgroup of the very big Centaurus A/ M83 Group of Galaxies.
 More than 100 active star forming regions have been identified within the galaxy, with most, if not all, being the result of an ongoing collision with a large spiral galaxy.

-Omega Centauri (NGC 5139) is located just four degrees to the southward of Centaurus A, and is the largest, and most massive of the globular clusters surrounding the Milky Way.
+– Omega Centauri (NGC 5139) is located just four degrees to the southward of Centaurus A, and is the largest, and most massive of the globular clusters surrounding the Milky Way.
 It has an apparent magnitude of 3.7, making it bright enough to be spotted without optical aid, even at a distance of about 15,800 light years.
-The cluster is estimated to be about 12 billion years old.
-The origin and formation of Omega Centauri is not certain, but it is believed to be the remains of a dwarf galaxy that was tidally stripped by the Milky Way.
+The cluster is estimated to be about 12 billion years old, and while its origin and formation is not certain, it is believed to be the remains of a dwarf galaxy that was tidally stripped by the Milky Way.